Eat Where Dubliners Eat

 A menu written on a paper bag, only 4 tables and open for just 6 hours a week.
 That confidence tells you everything.
 This review tells you more.

-• Klaw Seafood Café
+• The Seafood Café

 An Irish paper asked our Michelin chefs where they go for seafood.
 Even though Klaw is in touristy Temple Bar, the local chefs loved it.